json-schema-org/json-schema-spec/jsonschema-core.md

 Whitespace and formatting concerns, including different lexical representations of numbers that are equal within the data model, are thus outside the scope of JSON Schema.
-JSON Schema [vocabularies](#vocabulary) that wish to work with such differences in lexical representations SHOULD define keywords to precisely interpret formatted strings within the data model rather than relying on having the original JSON representation Unicode characters available.
+Extensions to JSON Schema that wish to work with such differences in lexical representations SHOULD define keywords to precisely interpret formatted strings within the data model rather than relying on having the original JSON representation Unicode characters available.

 Since an object cannot have two properties with the same key, behavior for a JSON document that tries to define two properties with the same key in a single object is undefined.

-Note that JSON Schema vocabularies are free to define their own extended type system.
+Note that JSON Schema extensions are free to define their own extended type system.
 This should not be confused with the core data model types defined here.
-As an example, "integer" is a reasonable type for a vocabulary to define as a value for a keyword, but the data model makes no distinction between integers and other numbers.
+As an example, "integer" is a reasonable type to define as a value for a keyword, but the data model makes no distinction between integers and other numbers.

 #### Instance Equality